yanickvanbarneveld/Underscores/README.md

 ## Getting Started

-If you want to set things up manually, download 'underscores' from GitHub.
+If you want to set things up manually, download `underscores` from GitHub.
 The first thing you want to do is copy the _s directory and change the name to something else (like, say, megatherium), and then you'll need to do a five-step find and replace on the name in all the templates.